An Intro to Account Scoring

-This setup will walk you through how to setup one example of each key type of criteria.
+Account Scoring is a powerful feature which represents transparent data for your team to use.
+This setup will walk you through how to create one example of each key type of criteria.

 Harness the power of both DataFox’s and your own data to score companies based on flexible criteria such as: